Surviving an I.R.S. audit - Withdrawing Inventory Items for Personal Use? Very scary!

-I have been audited twice by the I.R.S. during the past 5 years.
-During both of these audits the I.R.S. agent asked how many "inventory items did I withhdraw for personal use?"
+I have been audited twice by the I.R.S.
+During both of these audits, the I.R.S. agent asked how many "inventory items did I withdraw for personal use?"
 This is a potential trap, so avoid this practice if you can!

 A letter from the I.R.S.
 Information Document required:

 "Documentation and computation of the cost of inventory items withdrawn for personal use.
 Include gifts to family members and friends, items for personal consumption, etc. A logbook, written record, or any documentation you have that shows what you used for business and what was given as gifts to family, friends, or personal consumption.
 We need to see how you separated what was used for business and what was used for personal consumption."

 This could lead to an eternal trial by fire!!!
 The best answer is that you do NOT give away or trade your work from business inventory.